 - a.
-A league team racing under the school name; - b.
-Using the school jersey at races as a team;
+A league team racing under any NICA Sanctioned team name; - b.
+Using the NICA team jersey at races as a team; - c.

-- c.
 Having practices that meet on school grounds; - d.
 Having regular meetings at school that organize activity for off-season training and racing; - e.
 Using any league team property without a letter of permission from school administration; and - f.
 Using the same league team website as an outlet for organizing off-season practices or racing.